WxHaydenC/ECCCThunderstormGeojsonAPI/README.md

+# WARNING!!
+THIS GITHUB WILL BE SHUTDOWN FOR A WHILE, THE NEW API WILL BE REVAMPED AND HOPEFULLY BETTER!
+THANK YOU FOR USING THIS

 # ECCC Thunderstorm Outlook API

 This repository provides an automated API for Environment and Climate Change Canada (ECCC) Thunderstorm Outlook data.
 The data is automatically updated every hour and made available as a JSON file through GitHub.